pmunts/muntsos/README.txt

-Instructions for installing the MuntsOS cross-toolchain development environment onto a development host computer are found in Application Note #1 and Application Note #2.
+Instructions for installing the MuntsOS cross-toolchain development environment onto a development host computer are found in Application Note #1, Application Note #2, or Application Note #24.
 Or just download and run one of the following quick setup scripts:

 setup-debian
 setup-fedora
 setup-rhel
+setup-win64.bat

 Instructions for installing MuntsOS to a target computer are found in Application Note #3 and Application Note #15.